sovrin-foundation/old-sovrin/getting-started.md

     Received claim "Job-Certificate".
 ```

-The Job - Certificate has been issued, and she now has it in her possession.
+The Job-Certificate has been issued, and she now has it in her possession.

 ```
 ALICE> show claim Job-Certificate